G3Dx5/faceDetect/README.md

 The current version will evolve to include more features over time.
 However out of the box it provides a useful way to capture images from live and pre-recorded video.

+Based on the excellent tutorial by Sentdex (https://pythonprogramming.net/).

 ## Example Usage:

 ./faceDetect.py